masmangan/ideal-guide/gs-antlr-codespaces.md

 In this guide, we chose GitHub Codespaces.
 You will need a GitHub account in order to continue (link here).
 Check if you are eligible to GitHub for Education (link here).

-ANTLR and CodeSpaces support some programming languages out of the box, like C, C++, or Python.
+ANTLR and GitHub CodeSpaces support some programming languages out of the box, like C, C++, or Python.
 In this guide, we chose Java, mostly because it is a language that many students are familiar with.

 ## Getting started with a GitHub CodeSpaces area